Róisín Ingle: Personal life

 Some time after her father's death, Ingle witnessed the accidental drowning of a family friend who had become a replacement father figure to her family.
 Her marriage broke down in the late 1990s, and she divorced after about five years of marriage.
 These and other life stories were discussed in the essay element of her 2005 book, Pieces of Me.

 Ingle met her long-term life partner while accompanying a senior reporter, Patsy McGarry, who was covering Unionist protests at Drumcree in Portadown, in 2000.
 Ingle was there to write feature pieces, and having met an Orange Order bandsman, Jonny Hobson, at a riot, planned an article on a day in his life.
 They became a couple some time later.
 She recalled these events later in a piece entitled "It was love at first riot.
 Twenty years later the fire still burns".
 Her columns have sometimes discussed the complications from their mixed Irish Catholic and Northern Irish Protestant backgrounds.
 They have twin daughters and live in North Strand, Dublin.

+In late 2024, Ingle wrote in the Irish Times of her experience with cancer.